tze088/tp/docs/UserGuide.md

 Examples:
 * `edit-event 1 e/2 d/MVP Feature Specifications` edits the 2nd event in the 1st group to `MVP Feature Specifications`

+### Deleting an event from a group : `delete-event`
+Deletes the specified event from the specified group.

+Format: `delete-event GROUP_INDEX  e/EVENT_INDEX`

+`GROUP_INDEX` Constraints:
+* Should match an index in the currently displayed group list.

+`EVENT_INDEX` Constraints:
+* Should match an index in the event list of the group specified by `GROUP_INDEX`.

+Examples:
+* `delete-event 1 e/2` deletes the 2nd event from the 1st group.

 ### Setting repository link for a group : `set-repo`
 Set repository link for the specified group.